Lsanc012/CodeChallenges/README.md

 ## class TemporalMedianFilter(num_prev_scans)

-Create an object which will provide a temporal median filtering mechanism for LIDAR scan data. num_prev_scans is the number of previous scans to use to calculate the new median.
+Create an object which will provide a temporal median filtering mechanism for LIDAR scan data. num_prev_scans is the number of previous scans to use to calculate the new median for filtering.

+The TemporalMedianFilter class provides one method.

 ### update(scan_data)